Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 ## Keyboard shortcuts

-The following keyboard shortcuts are active when you are in the Editor module.
+The following keyboard shortcuts are active when you are in the Segment Editor module.
 They are intended to allow two-handed editing, where on hand is on the mouse and the other hand uses the keyboard to switch modes.

 | Key                       | Operation                              |
 | ------------------------- | -------------------------------------- |